-JW: There is no other seventeenth century artist that from very early on in his career employed, in the most lavish way, the exorbitantly expensive pigment lapis lazuli, natural ultramarine.
-Not only do we see it used in elements that are intended to be shown as blue, like a woman’s’ skirt, a sky, the headband on the Girl with the Pearl Earring and in the satin dress of his late Lady Seated at the Virginal.
-Vermeer also used the lapis lazuli widely as underpaint in, for example, the deep yet murky shadow area below the windows in the Music Lesson and the Glass of Wine.
-The wall below the windows - an area in these paintings in the most intense shadow as opposed to the strong light entering through the windows above - was composed by Vermeer by first applying a dark natural ultramarine, thus indicating an area void of light.
+There is no other seventeenth century artist that from very early on in his career employed, in the most lavish way, the exorbitantly expensive pigment lapis lazuli, natural ultramarine.
+Not only do we see it used in elements that are intended to be shown as blue, like a woman's' skirt, a sky, the headband on the Girl with the Pearl Earring and in the satin dress of his late A Lady Seated at a Virginal.
+Vermeer also used the lapis lazuli widely as underpaint in, for example, the deep yet murky shadow area below the windows in The Music Lesson and the Glass of Wine.
+The wall below the windows—an area in these paintings in the most intense shadow as opposed to the strong light entering through the windows above—was composed by Vermeer by first applying a dark natural ultramarine, thus indicating an area void of light.
 Over this first layer he then scumbled varied layers of earth colours in order to give the wall a certain appearance: the earth colours, umber or ochre, should be understood as reflected warm light from the strongly lit interior, reflecting its multiple colours back onto the wall.
-This working method most probably was inspired by Vermeer’s understanding of Leonardo’s observations (something I have elaborated on in "Contours of Vermeer")3 that the surface of every object partakes of the colour of the adjacent object.
+This working method most probably was inspired by Vermeer's understanding of Leonardo's observations (something I have elaborated on in "Contours of Vermeer")3 that the surface of every object partakes of the colour of the adjacent object.
 This means that no object is ever seen entirely in its natural colour.
-A comparable but even more remarkable yet effectual use of natural ultramarine is in the Girl with a Wineglass.
-The shadows of the red satin dress are underpainted in natural ultramarine, and due to this underlying blue paint layer, the red lake and vermillion mixture applied over it acquires a slightly purple, cool and crisp appearance that is most powerful.
+A comparable but even more remarkable yet effectual use of natural ultramarine is in the Girl with a Wine Glass.
+The shadows of the red satin dress are underpainted in natural ultramarine, and due to this underlying blue paint layer, the red lake and vermilion mixture applied over it acquires a slightly purple, cool and crisp appearance that is most powerful.

 In 1994 you conducted the restoration of the Girl with a Pearl Earring.
 As a result, the picture's masterful three-dimensional effect, brilliant colour scheme and subtleties of expression can again be appreciated.
 In Vermeer Illuminated 4, many fascinating details of the restoration have been reported.
 However, a day-by-day physical contact with perhaps Vermeer's most intimate work must have made itself felt.
 Would you be so kind as to share with us some of those feelings?
 Could you describe any particularly significant moment in your investigation and/or restoration of Vermeer's painting?